ksuthar937/ez-works/README.md

-# Getting Started with Create React App
+# Front End Application

+A simple form that will be integrated with the provided API .